When a character deliberately Kicks the Dog

 - In The Professional, Matilda takes a gun and fires several wild shots out the window at the passerby below to show Leon that she has enough disregard to human life to become an assassin.

 - In a rare heroic example, in one episode of Burn Notice, Sam Axe sliced the tip of his thumb open while interrogating a villain.
+It convey's the point that if he is willing to do that to himself, you do not even want to think about what he will do to you.
+This lets Sam extract information without needing to resort to actually torturing the man.

 - Dr Schlock attempts this in Sluggy Freelance after contacting Oasis, but it backfires rather badly.